northstowekarate/northstowekarate.github.io/whykarate/index.md

 ---
-title: Northstowe Karate Club | What are the benefits of karate?
+title: What are the benefits of karate?
 layout: base.njk
 description: Learning Karate with Northstowe Karate Club has numberious benefits including learning effective self defence, gaining confidence and improved fitness
 ---